-- Competitors Knowing your competition is a key element in determining your pricing strategy.
+- Competitors.
+Knowing your competition is a key element in determining your pricing strategy.
 Understanding the competitive landscape and your brand’s positioning in relation to your competitors can help you make informed decisions about pricing.
 For example, if your brand is positioned as a premium product, your prices will likely be higher than those of economy brands.

-- Cultural differences The local culture and your target customers’ perceptions of your brand versus your competitors should also be considered when setting your pricing strategy.
+- Cultural differences.
+The local culture and your target customers’ perceptions of your brand versus your competitors should also be considered when setting your pricing strategy.
 For example, Starbucks has deployed significant price variations due to market positioning, with higher prices in Russia, where it is positioned as a luxury coffee house, and lower prices in the US, where its target market is more cost-conscious.

-- Currency rates Handling multiple currencies can be challenging, as exchange rate fluctuations can significantly impact your pricing strategy.
+- Currency rates.
+Handling multiple currencies can be challenging, as exchange rate fluctuations can significantly impact your pricing strategy.
 To mitigate this risk, businesses should factor in currency rates when setting their pricing strategy.

 Focus: Currency risk

-For example, Brexit has had a massive impact on the currency rates in UK, and transferring money internationally has become a lot more expensive for UK vendors.
+For example, Brexit has had a massive impact on the currency rates in the UK, and transferring money internationally has become a lot more expensive for UK vendors.
 FX risk management is necessary in such cases.